How the novel coronavirus has spawned novel law-making

 Fulfilment of this task required the government to placate, if not satisfy, pesky human rights lawyers and privacy advocates, a constituency that many ‘in the Canberra bubble’ think can never be satisfied.

-That digital trust is hard won and easily lost.
-Federal governments to-date have been pretty woeful at nurturing digital trust.
-Mandatory decryption, Robodebt, Censusfail, and MyHealth Record mandatory opt-in, are poster children in how governments can readily erode digital trust.
+Digital trust is hard won and easily lost.
+Federal governments have been pretty woeful at nurturing digital trust to date.
+Mandatory decryption, Robodebt, Censusfail, and MyHealth Record mandatory opt-in are poster children for how governments can readily erode digital trust.

 And this task requires persuading Australian citizens to opt-in to sharing mobile phone data, which anyone who has thought data for more than five minutes knows can be an open window into our innermost lives: what we do, think, read, say, write or feel, with whom we do any of those things, and where, when and by inference why we do them.